Anperezna/Anperezna/README.md

 ## 👋 Hi, I’m Anperezna
-- 👀 Interested in web development and interficies
+- 👀 Interested in web development and multiplatform
 - 🌱 I’m currently learning Multiplatform Development in Centre d'Estudis Politecnics, Barcelona
 - 🖥️ Degree in Microcomputer Systems and Networks.
 - 📚 I was able to discover that computing and its entire world interested me more and more.
 So far I am learning to program in JAVA.